sagemath/sagewiki_to_gh-2022-10-10/AhmedFasih.md

  * <wstein> I'm not at all opposed to having a traditional GUI interface.
 It's just that it's too hard to do given limited time.
  * <aldebrn> I thought that getting it all to work well in IE/Firefox/etc. would take much longer than writing a GUI interface
  * <wstein> Well it takes time, but it is *easy to parallelize*.
- * <ncohen> ( what would you look for if you get "ImportError: dynamic module does not define init function (initOsiSolver)" when you import a module you just built ? )
  * <wstein> E.g., for getting the notebook to work with IE, I just asked Tom Boothby to work on it, and he spent one week and did it (for pay).
- * <wstein> ncohen - I don't know.
-I've seen that message before, but I can't remember at the moment what the fix is.
  * <wstein> wxmaxima seems to have been improved a bit since when I looked at it 3 years ago (when the sage notebook project started); I'll have to try out the new version..
  * <aldebrn> Especially when I started using the HTML cells in the Notebook to annotate my code
  * <wstein> aldebrn -- last summer at ISSAC the directory of development at Maple gave a talk about the new features in Maple 11.